 2. Menus: Order Your Favorite Dish

-Food plays an important role in our students’ lives.
-Introduce them to some of the common dishes in America so they can order their meals with confidence.
+Introduce your students to some of the most common dishes in America so they can order their meals with confidence.

-Many restaurants have their menus online so you can easily download them without driving around the neighborhood.
+Many restaurants have online menus so you can easily download them without driving around the neighborhood.
+You can also make this exercise easier with popular food-ordering apps like Grubhub and Doordash.
 Do try to use local restaurants, though, as this will make it more meaningful for your students.

-- Give students a worksheet where they can write down what they order at each station.
-Include a section for price.
+- Give students a worksheet where they can write down what they “order” at each station.
+Include a section for prices.

-- At each station, a team member should be the waiter/waitress and use the back of his/her worksheet to take orders.
+- For each station, pick random students to be the waiter/waitress and use the back of his/her worksheet to take orders.

 3. Job Opening: 1-2-3 I Need a Job!

 Form a small group and have each person present his/her job search process.
-Some questions students should be answering include:
+Some questions you can ask your students include:

-- What keywords did you use in your “What” section to find the jobs you really want?
+- What keywords did you use to find the jobs you really want?

 - Why did you pick this job?
 Discuss your decision-making process to help other students to find their dream jobs too.